MyNameisBram/SarcasmDetectionUsingNewsHeadlines/README.md

 The 21st century in America is flooded with sarcasm, and according to one study based on telephone conversations, 23% of the time the phrase "yeah, right" was used, it was used in a sarcastic manner.
 Another phrase "big deal," phrases like that said in a snarky way has lost its literal meaning.

-We wanted to see if we can train a machine to detect sarcasm by bringing it to the 21st century.
+We wanted to see if we can train a machine to detect sarcasm by bringing it to the 21st century and posed the question...

+Can we detect sarcasm using machine learning?

 ## Summary